Appetizers & SnacksFancy Appetizers

 Step Three: Make Blackened Shrimp

 Toss the shrimp in olive oil and Cajun seasoning until evenly coated.
 Transfer the shrimp to a skillet and cook 2-3 minutes on each side until blackened.
 (Visible shrimp meat should be pink.)
 Try not to overcook, or the shrimp will develop a rubbery texture.
-Remove the shrimp from heat and transfer them to a plate.
+Remove the shrimp from the heat and transfer them to a plate.

 Step Four: Assemble Blackened Shrimp Avocado Bites